denten-books/plain-text/plain-text.md

 or other targets 'at a distance,' a book, a radio or a television sender can entertain or teach at a distance, like a gun, a rocket and an atomic bomb can kill people and destroy at a distance.
-The book is a robot par excellence [@moreno, 238]."
+The book is a robot par excellence [@moreno_who_1953, 238]."
 So wrote Jacob Moreno, a contemporary and adversary of Sigmund Freud and one of the pioneers in sociology and group therapy.
 The text acts at a distance--we will come to that.
 But in some important ways, the gun is not a text.
 It can be reduced to textual description, transmitted, and manufactured